A bestselling book of poetry made by redacting newspaper articles with a permanent marker.

 About the book

 Newspaper Blackout was released in 2010 and “helped fuel a movement” (Oprah Magazine) of blackout poetry across the internet.
-The companion site, NewspaperBlackout.com, was named “a must-see Tumblr blog” by Time magazine.
-The site has published blackout poems from readers all over the world, and is read by over 140,000 subscribers.
+The companion site, NewspaperBlackout.com, was named “a must-see Tumblr blog” by Time magazine, and at the height of its popularity, published poems from all over the world to an audience of 140,000 readers.

 How to make a blackout poem